 - Use the scientific method to resolve simple problems related to the practice of physical therapy

-- Accept the value if research in physical therapy
+- Accept the value of research in physical therapy

-- Create, analyze, carry through and disseminate an IRB-approved or exempt research study
+- Create, analyze, carry out, and disseminate an IRB-approved or exempt research study

 - Participate in health and wellness community-based initiatives across the lifespan

 - Effectively participate in the community in a manner that reflects an acceptance of the role of the physical therapist in the healthcare system

 - Demonstrate a sense of responsibility in regards to contemporary health issues as they impact physical therapy services

 - Accept that being a professional is a continuing process and assume responsibility for professional and personal growth and development